6 steps to own your content

 Assuming you are reading this article online, you definitely have the first item of the list figured out.

 Then, if you are on MacOS or Linux, the Unix-based shell is simply your normal terminal.
-If you are on Windows, instead, you will need to activate the Linux Bash Shell on your system (here is a guide by It’s FOSS).
+If you are on Windows, instead, you will need to activate the Linux Bash Shell on your system (here is a bash installation guide by It’s FOSS).

 Finally, if you do not have a GitHub account, head over to GitHub and create a new one!
 A GitHub account is needed to use the free GitHub Pages hosting service, which runs a Jekyll instance to host your website online.